shorepine/tulipcc/docs/tulip_api.md

 ## Sprites
 You can have up to 32 sprites on screen at once, and have 32KB of bitmap data to store them in.
 Sprites have collision detection built in.
+Sprites are drawn in order of sprite index, so sprite index 5 will draw on top of sprite index 3 if they share pixel space.

 ```python
 # Load the data from a PNG file into sprite RAM at the memory position (0-32767).